Cash-rich Toyota to buy back shares worth up to $3.5 billion

-TOKYO Toyota Motor Corp (7203.T) will buy back up to 1.89 percent of its shares worth up to 360 billion yen (2.1 billion pounds) in what would be the automaker's biggest buyback in more than a decade.
+TOKYO Toyota Motor Corp (7203.T) will buy back up to 1.89 percent of its shares worth up to 360 billion yen ($3.5 billion) in what would be the automaker's biggest buyback in more than a decade.

 Toyota, expecting record profits for the financial year ending March 31, is returning cash to shareholders and boosting its return on equity after its cash pile expanded to 1.8 trillion yen as of end-December.